shlomifruchter/nodejs-rss-spider/README.md

 ##Using the API to crawl RSS feeds

-Post a JSON to localhost:3000/crawl, using the following structure:
+Post a JSON to http://localhost:3000/crawl, using the following structure:

 ```
 {
 	"url": "http://rss.cnn.com/rss/edition.rss"
 }
 ```

+The crawled URLs will be displayed in http://localhost:3000/#/posts.